About this listing

 We call it 'the Jungalo'.
 Jungle, fruit trees and lawn grace most of the acre.
 The cabin is clean, spacious, eco-friendly.
 It is located midway between the Kapoho tide pools, Volcano National Park, and charming Hilo.

 Jungalo is situated on one acre of tropical fruit trees, shrubs, and jungle plants.
 Mauna Kea and Mauna Loa are visible from the front steps.

 This ohia post screen home is just perfect for creating the sensation of living outdoors.
 One bedroom, one bathroom, outdoor shower, kitchen and dining area.
 The kitchen is equipped with all the cooking and serving ware you need.
 If you plan to use the kitchen, be sure to pick up a block of ice when buying your food to keep everything cold and fresh inside the insulated ice chest.
 The propane stove has 4 burners but no oven.

-The cabin is solar powered and WiFi is provided.
+The cabin is solar powered (only for charging electronics, run computers, and light bulbs).
+WiFi is provided.